-For starters, allow me to provide a quick definition:
+For starters, allow us to provide a quick definition:

 Diversification (n.): (1): the process of making diverse; giving variety to (2): to divide funds with the expectation that the positive performance of some will offset negative performance of others (as in investing).

 Diversification can be compared to a kitchen sink casserole; it takes time, requires a handful of ingredients and if not executed well, it can result in an experience that is hard to stomach.
-Just as I believe in making use of food that may spoil, I also believe in diversification.
+Just as we believe in making use of food that may spoil, we also believe in diversification.
 However, there are a few issues that investors should consider when developing a diversification strategy.

 Why Should I Diversify?